Life on the Homestead

 Bunny Buddies

-For the past 8 years off and on we've had bunnies on the Homestead.
-Typically we kept them as pets and harvested their droppings to use as compost for our gardens.
-We now also raise rabbits for meat.
+Off and on, for the past 10 years we've had bunnies on the Homestead.
+At first, we kept them as pets and harvested their droppings to use as compost for our gardens.
+We now primarily raise rabbits for meat.
 We maintain a few breeding does as pets and continue to use their waste for excellent compost.
-We raise them in a colony setting in keeping with our ideals to raise everyone as close to their natural world as possible.
-In the summertime the rabbits get moved around in tractors, keeping them safe from predators but constantly on fresh grass.
+We raise them in a colony setting, in keeping with our ideals to raise everyone as close to their natural world as possible.
+In the summertime the rabbits get moved around in tractors, keeping them safe from predators but constantly on fresh grass and with protection from the heat of the sun, and any inclement weather.

-Fun fact: one of our original pet bunnies, Black Widow, went rogue a couple of years ago and since has been free ranging the back acre pasture along with the birds and goats.
-We regularly find her in the goat barn, hopping through the pasture or laying in the sun in the sandy soil by the beehives.
+Fun fact: one of our original pet bunnies, Black Widow, went rogue a couple of years ago and for years had been free ranging the back acre pasture along with the birds and goats.
+We regularly used find her in the goat barn, hopping through the pasture or laying in the sun in the sandy soil by the beehives.

 The Buzz About Our Bees